-Goal 1: Promote recycling and re ecovery of waste Objectives Targets Alternatives Budget Reduce the quantity of recyclable material going to landfill by encouraging community to venture into recycling activities.
-0% of recyclable waste material at the landfill site At least 10% of recyclable material should go to the landfill site.
-R 600 000.00 The municipality to facilitate the establishment of Material Recovery Facilities (MRFs) where appropriate Material Recovery Facilities Recovering waste materials from the existing refuse drop-off- points and regional refuse transfer stations.
-R 800 000.00 Investigate waste-to-energy options Gas-to-Energy Plant No alternatives R 300 000.00 Recycle all garden waste Municipal composting plan Encouraging landfill users to refer their waste to an existing private composting facility.
+Goal 1: Promote recycling and recovery of waste Objectives Targets Alternatives Budget Reduce the quantity of recyclable material going to landfill by encouraging community to venture into recycling activities.
+0% of recyclable waste material at the landfill site Establishment of recycling drop-off points at municipal buildings At least 10% of recyclable material should go to the landfill site.
+R 600 000.00 The municipality to facilitate the establishment of Material Recovery Facilities (MRFs) where appropriate Material Recovery Facilities Recovering waste materials from the existing refuse drop-off-points and regional refuse transfer stations.
+R 1000 000.00 Investigate waste-to-energy options Gas-to-Energy Plant No alternatives R 500 000.00 Recycle all garden waste Municipal composting plan Encouraging landfill users to refer their waste to an existing private composting facility.
 Internal Facilitate the establishment of electronic (e-waste) recycling 10% per quarter R 100 000.00 Investigate waste-to-energy options 10% per quarter Explore different technologies R 600 000.00

-Goal 2: Ensure the effective and Goal 2: Ensure the effective and efficient delivery of waste services Objectives Targets Alternatives Budget Increase waste collection from 13606 to 121283 households 121283 Households Using an appointed private company to do waste collection from other household.
-R1000 000.00
+Goal 2: Ensure the effective and efficient delivery of waste services Objectives Targets Alternatives Budget Increase waste collection from 13606 to 121283 households 121283 Households Using an appointed private company to do waste collection from other household.
+R4 000 000.00

-Goal 3: Ensure that legislative to ols are developed to deliver on the Waste Act and other applicable lo egislation Objectives Targets Alternatives Budget Report effectively onto South African Waste information System (SAWIS) By December 2017 Electronically submission of data to SAWIC system administrator.
-Internal Review waste management by- laws R 600 000.00 by all concerned Using private company to review and make the existing waste management policy known by all concerned.
+Goal 3: Ensure that legislative tools are developed to deliver on the Waste Act and other applicable legislation Objectives Targets Alternatives Budget Report effectively onto South African Waste information System (SAWIS) By December 2018 (Done) Electronically submission of data to SAWIC system administrator.
+Internal Review waste management by- laws Ensure understanding of by-laws by all concerned Using private company to review and make the existing waste management by-laws known by all concerned.
+R 600 000.00 Review waste management policy Ensure understanding of by-laws by all concerned Using private company to review and make the existing waste management policy known by all concerned.
 R 450 000.00

-Objectives Targets Alternatives Budget Develop and implement with DEA tariff model, one applicable to the municipality.
-Cost reflective and volumetric tariffs No alternative Internal Enhanced revenue collection Ensure adequate and sustainable financing of waste services including cost recovery for waste services from user groups that are able to pay Internal Maximize other sources of funding such as DBSA, COGTA, EPIP, EPWP grant, DTI, Green Energy Efficiency Fund and Gro- e-scheme Fund etc. Increase alternative funding year on year Using of a maximized municipal income fund to fund waste management programme.
-Internal

-Goal 5: Ensure the safe and proper disposal of waste Objectives Targets Alternatives Budget Stabilize quantity and investigate the reduction of pollution potential of waste disposed to landfill and reduce this volume 1 gas-to-energy plant by 2020 1 Composting Facility by end of 2019 1 MRF by 2019 Encouraging landfill users to divert their waste to existing composting facilities and MRF's.
-Internal Investigate the conversion of Gas-to-Energy Plant Establishment of landfill gas R 300 000.00 waste to energy and clean extraction for flaring instead of development mechanisms. electrification can be used as an alternative.
+Goal 4: Sound budgeting and financing of waste management services Objectives Targets Alternatives Budget Develop and implement with DEA tariff model, one applicable to the municipality.
+Cost reflective and volumetric tariffs No alternative Internal Enhanced revenue collection Ensure adequate and sustainable financing of waste services including cost recovery for waste services from user groups that are able to pay Internal Maximize other sources of funding such as DBSA, COGTA, EPIP, EPWP grant, DTI, Green Energy Efficiency Fund and Groe-scheme Fund etc. Increase alternative funding year on year Using of a maximized municipal income fund to fund waste management programme.
+Internal Goal 5: Ensure the safe and prop er disposal of waste Objectives Targets Alternatives Budget Stabilize quantity and investigate the reduction of pollution potential of waste disposed to landfill and reduce this volume 1 gas-to-energy plant by 2026 1 Composting Facility by end of 2026 1 MRF by 2026 Encouraging landfill users to divert their waste to existing composting facilities and MRF's.
+Internal Investigate the conversion of waste to energy and clean development mechanisms.
+Gas-to-Energy Plant Establishment of landfill gas extraction for flaring instead of electrification can be used as an alternative.
+R 300 000.00

-Goal 6: Education and awareness Objectives Targets Alternatives Budget and education campaign on waste management matters Using cooperatives or private service provider for the implementation of this program.
+Goal 6: Education and awareness Objectives Targets Alternatives Budget Conduct household awareness and education campaign on waste management Every household to be advised on waste management matters Using cooperatives or private service provider for the implementation of this program.
 R 700 000.00 Establishment of local waste recycling forums To discuss waste recycling matters and dissemination of relevant information Using the existing Nakisani Vhupo Hashu programme.
 R 100 000.00